qubekit/QUBEKit/README.md

 Just like the other commands, `-skip` can be used in conjunction with other commands like config changing, and `-end` or `-restart`.

-**`-skip` is not yet available for `-bulk` commands.**
+**`-skip` is not available for `-bulk` commands and probably never will be.
+This is to keep bulk commands reasonably simple.
+We recommend creating a simple script to run single analysis commands if you would like to skip stages frequently.**

-In case you want to add external files to be used by QUBEKit, empty folders are created in the correct place.
+In case you want to add external files to be used by QUBEKit, empty folders are created in the correct place even when skipped.
 This makes it easy to drop in, say, a .cube file from another charges engine, then calculate the Lennard-Jones parameters with QUBEKit.